 - Where do I find my due dates?

 Instructor-paced courses have a fixed schedule.
 Course materials may be published periodically, and there may be fixed due dates.
 After an assignment's due date passes, you may no longer be able to complete the assignment.
 If you join the course late, you cannot make up any due dates you missed, but you may still be able to earn a passing score.
 Check your course's syllabus, calendar, or welcome module for information about the course schedule and grading policy.

-If you see an assignment you have not completed is Past Due, or you see a message that you have missed a suggested deadline, you can shift your due dates.
-You can shift your due dates using the Shift due dates button in this message.
-This will not affect any of the progress you have made in the course so far.
+If you find an assignment you have not completed is Past Due, or there is a message that you have missed a suggested deadline, you can shift your due dates.
+You can shift your due dates using the Shift due dates button available on the course homepage or on the Dates tab.

+Shifting your due dates will not affect any of the progress you have made in the course so far.
 You will not see this button until you have missed a suggested due date.
-It is not possible to shift a suggested due date before it has passed.
+It's not possible to shift a suggested due date before it has passed.

 It is not possible to shift the final end date or the due date on any open response assessments.

-Where do I see my due dates?
+Where do I find my due dates?